mangalam-research/btw/tech_notes.rst

 3. Make sure you have a current backup of the database.

+.. warning:: Do not run the following steps before you have read the
+             version-specific information about upgrading.
+Some
+             upgrades require that the following steps be partially performed or done in a different way, etc.

 4. Run::

     $ sudo monit unmonitor [appropriate group name]